Animal experiments are cruel, unreliable, and even dangerous

 - An analysis of over 100 mouse cell types found that only 50% of the DNA responsible for regulating genes in mice could be matched with human DNA.

-- The most commonly used species of monkey to test drug safety (Cynomolgous macaque monkeys), are resistant to doses of paracetamol (acetaminophen) that would be deadly in humans.
+- The most commonly used species of monkey to test drug safety (Cynomolgous macaque monkeys) is resistant to doses of paracetamol (acetaminophen) that would be deadly in humans.

-- Chocolate, grapes, raisins, avocados and macadamia nuts are harmless in people but toxic to dogs.
+- Chocolate, grapes, raisins, avocados and macadamia nuts are harmless in humans but toxic to dogs.

-- Aspirin is toxic to many animals, including cats, mice and rats and would not be on our pharmacy shelves if it had been tested according to current animal testing standards.
+- Aspirin is toxic to many animals and would not be on our pharmacy shelves if it had been tested according to current animal testing standards.

 The science relating to animal experiments can be extremely complicated and views often differ.
 What appears on this website represents Cruelty Free International expert opinion, based on a thorough assessment of the evidence.